-We’ve learned that of all the boroughs, Queens lost the most trees during Hurricane Sandy and the following nor’easter.
-Current records indicate that “About half of the 20,000-plus calls to the city’s 311 line for downed trees and branches as well as hanging limbs came from Queens after the super-storm.
+The NY Daily News reports on the high number of trees that fell in Queens during both Hurricane Sandy and the nor’easter that followed right behind it – Queens has the most downed trees of any of the boroughs as a result of these storms.
+Records show that “About half of the 20,000-plus calls to the city’s 311 line for downed trees and branches as well as hanging limbs came from Queens after the super-storm.
 And roughly 2,000 of the 3,000 requests received after the nor’easter were also traced to Queens.”
-Even places that didn’t get flooded had trees down.
-Forest Park took a big hit and there are a number of trees and branches that fell in Astoria Park.
-This was not a good time for the trees.
+Queens Parks Commissioner Dorothy Lewandowski said that the number of downed trees – oaks, maples, London planes, and more - is “the worst I have ever seen.”

 The Sunnyside Gardens area of Sunnyside is known for the large, beautiful trees that line its streets.
 Unfortunately, Hurricane Sandy found many of these trees last night and they were ripped out at the roots, wreaking havoc on cars, sidewalks, and yards.
 Most homeowners got lucky, though, and did not see any damage from the fallen trunks and branches.